Hearing Loss & Hearing Aid Myths

 MYTH: Hearing aids do not work.

-MYTH: I have waited this long, I can wait another few years before I get hearing aids..
+MYTH: I have waited this long, I can wait another few years before I get hearing aids.

 FACT: The problem is not just that words become fainter.
 Waiting to get help can actually cause gradually increased permanent distortion, clinically known as phonemic regression.
-When this happens, even if the words are made loud enough, the inner ear distortion will make them sound garbled.
-Putting off hearing aids year after year may increase the rate of phonemic regression, making words less and less clear and ruining the ability to understand them even when hearing aids are eventually purchased.
+When this happens, even if the words are made clear and loud enough, the inner ear distortion will make them sound garbled.
+Putting off the proper hearing aids year after year may increase the rate of phonemic regression, making words less and less clear and ruining the ability to understand them even when hearing aids are eventually purchased.

-© 2008
+© 2024

 Herkimer Hearing Aid Center